michadenheijer/python-rest-sensor-server/README.md

 # python-rest-sensor-server
-This is my personal project that allows me to access sensors on a Orange Pi Zero using a REST api.
+This is my personal project that allows me to access sensors on a Orange Pi Zero and a Raspberry Pi Zero using a REST api.

 ## Sensors
 I use the following sensors.
-- Adafruit MCP9808
+- Adafruit MCP9808 (temperature)
-- Adafruit TSL2591
+- Adafruit TSL2591 (light level)
+- Sparkfun SI7021 (temperature and humidity)
-- Orange Pi Zero CPU temp
+- CPU temp (temperature)

 ## Installation
 Firstly, clone my project.